 As such, it is impossible to guarantee the safety of the people who live and work in and around these facilities due to the risk of unplanned explosions which can have a devastating effect on the surrounding population.

-Improving the physical security of shed structures and munitions warehouses also prevents ammunition from being diverted into the illicit arms trade.
+Improving the physical security of shed structures also prevents weapons from being diverted into the illicit arms trade.

 How we help